Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Family-Friendly Seasonal Activities

-Some of the top family activities and tourist attractions are best enjoyed during specific times of the year.
+Some of these tourist attractions are best enjoyed in their season.
 Plan around these.

 45. Winter Tide Pooling